 We got back to Bill's, and Mike Conran entertained us with a slide show.
 Afterward, the party began to fade, but several of us holdouts ended up down in Bill's basement.
 Guess what?
 John F. Roy and I rubbed our shoulders one more time.
 This time the new boy could not let it pass.
 He was itching to try the established rock.

-Mike Conran
+Mike Conran |

 I had a lifetime of questions built up in me, and time was quickly running out (around midnight).
 It was now or never.
 Ask, or forever hold your peace.
 "John, just what exactly is it about the 1872 chronology theory you cannot accept?"
 That got the ball rolling and the next three hours, or more, was the best time of my life.
-I talked to a man that knew his Edgar Rice Burroughs.
+I talked to a man who knew his Edgar Rice Burroughs.

-Mike Shaw & Bill Ross
+Mike Shaw & Bill Ross |

 We talked about the Clayton's African voyage, Tarzan's birth, the Clayton's cabin, the automobiles mentioned in Tarzan Of The Apes, The Return Of Tarzan, Beasts Of Tarzan and The Son Of Tarzan, and skyscrapers in The Return Of Tarzan.
 We by no means discussed all that I would have liked to have asked.
 But before you knew it, it was 3:15 AM and we all had to face a drive back home.
 Holstering our high-powered scholarly sharpshooters, John and I called it round one.

-Neal Adams Covers
+Neal Adams Covers |

 I know our introductory chat did not convince John of Tarzan's 1872 birth, but at the same time I know John did not convince me of Tarzan's 1888 birth.
 That in itself should say a lot.
 If you can talk to this ERB expert and not feel whipped, you have done a mighty fine job.
 After all, how could you beat the best that ever was?

-John F. Roy
+John F. Roy |

 Win, lose or draw does not matter.
 What matters is that I got to chat Tarzan chronology with the best ERB mind that there is.
 I know in my heart that I will be the winner if John F. Roy ever says, "Yea, I have met Mike Moody, he knows his Edgar Rice Burroughs."

-John F. Roy 1913 - 1987
+John F. Roy 1913 - 1987 |

 James Michael Moody is a lifelong fan and collector of Edger Rice Burroughs.
-Moody has contributed over two hundred articles to various ERB-related fanzines, over a span of forty-five years.
+Moody has contributed over two hundred articles to various ERB-related fanzines over forty-five years.
 He also manages an unauthorized Tarzan blog titled, Greystoke Chronologist: James Michael Moody.
-There the researcher chronologies the Tarzan books starting in May 1872 (known as the pushback theory).instead of the more excepted date May 1888.
+There the researcher chronologies the Tarzan books starting in May 1872 (known as the pushback theory) instead of the more accepted date, May 1888.

 James Michael Moody is also the author of the action-packed Sci-Fi fantasy adventure Unium series.
-Pioneers On Unium, published December 31, 2019, and Exiled On Unium, published August 25, 2022.
-Swordsman On Unium is going through the publishing process.
+Pioneers On Unium, published December 31, 2019, Exiled On Unium, published August 25, 2022, and Swordsman On Unium published on July 15, 2024.

 No comments: